Probabilistic Numerical Methods for Partial Differential Equations and Bayesian Inverse Problems: Theoretical Results

-Thm.~\ref{thm:fwd_contraction} is an important and reassuring result, showing that the conditional measure $\Pi_u^{\bm{g},\bm{b}}$ provides sensible uncertainty quantification in a global sense.
-However it is not the full story; our ultimate goal is to make accurate inferences on $\theta$.
-This introduces several considerations that go well beyond analysis of the forward problem.
-For example, given noisy observations $\bm{y}$ of the solution, it makes sense that the design points $X_0$ should also lie ``close'' to where these data are obtained above.
-For non-uniform observation locations, this objective does not coincide with the fill distance objective.
-The proposed resolution involves the use of sophisticated techniques from experimental design, that are presented in Sec.~\ref{sec:compute}.

-Furthermore, in the inverse problem setting, the solution $u = u(\cdot,\omega,\omega')$ depends on $\omega \in \Omega$.
-Thus the term $\|u\|_{\hat{k}}$ in Prop.~\ref{prop:natural_local_accuracy} will be a random variable.
-In fact, from a broader perspective we must examine whether, and in what sense, the solution $u(\cdot,\omega,\omega')$ exists as a random object.
+\end{theorem} A similar result was presented as Lemma~3.5 in \cite{Cialenco2012}.
+Theorem~\ref{thm:fwd_contraction} shows that the conditional measure $\Pi_u^{\bm{g},\bm{b}}$ provides sensible uncertainty quantification in a global sense.
+However, the ultimate goal is to make accurate inferences on $\theta$, which introduces several considerations that go beyond analysis of the forward problem.
+In particular, in the inverse problem, the solution $u = u(\quark,\omega,\pnparam)$ depends on $\omega \in \Omega$.
+Thus the term $\|u_\omega\|_{\hat{k}}$ in Proposition~\ref{prop:natural_local_accuracy} will be a random variable.
+From a broader perspective we must examine whether, and in what sense, the solution $u(\quark,\omega,\pnparam)$ exists as a random object.
+These points are addressed in the next sections.